Louie De Votie Newton

-Louis De Votie Newton (27 April 1892 – 3 June 1986) was President of the Southern Baptist Convention (1947–1948) in the United States, Baptist preacher, and author, as well as vice president of the Baptist World Alliance.
+Louie DeVotie Newton (27 April 1892 – 3 June 1986) was President of the Southern Baptist Convention (1947–1948) in the United States, Baptist preacher, and author, as well as vice president of the Baptist World Alliance.

 Biography

 Newton was born in Screven County, Georgia on April 27, 1892.
 He was raised on his parents' farm, and in July 1902 was baptized in a stream near Union Baptist Church.

 He graduated from Mercer University in 1913 and then taught history at the university before earning a master's degree in journalism from Columbia University.

 He joined the U.S. Army in 1917, and taught soldiers at camps near Macon during the First World War.

 From 1920 to 1929 Newton edited the Georgia Baptist Convention’s Christian Index newspaper.
 In 1936 Newton started writing a daily column titled "Good Morning" for the Atlanta Constitution and Savannah Morning News, while writing weekly columns for the Christian Index.
 He also published several books.
 Newton broadcast a radio show on WGST-Atlanta from 1929 until his death.